 Eye, the cauldron of morning.

-Here we will take a closer look at the poem, its form, themes and literary devices.
+Here we will analyse the poem, its form, themes and poetic devices.

 Something 'hauls me through air' the speaker claims in the following, sixth stanza.
 This gives the impression of flight, the speaker carried quickly by their horse.
 As the poem continues the speaker 'unpeel dead hands, dead stringencies', which tells us that they are liberating themselves from the physical form.
 The speaker goes on further to say they 'foam to wheat', suggesting they are becoming more in sync with nature.

 As the speaker liberates themselves from the physical form they also free themselves of childhood or childbirth, 'The child's cry Melts in the well'.
 Giving the impression of their worries disappearing like the speaker themselves.
 They are 'the dew that flies' towards the sun at the close of the poem.
 Dew is known to fade as the morning progresses.
 The poem ends with the image of the speaker driving towards the sun 'red eye, Cauldron of morning', liberated into nature and possibly, death.

 The titular poem Ariel is written in free verse.
 Free verse poetry has no specific meter or rhyme scheme, although the poem does contain internal and slant rhyme.
 Internal rhyme is when the poet uses rhyming words within the line rather than the end.
 Slant rhyme is the use of words that sound similar but not identical.

 Plath uses internal rhyme in line three with 'pour' and 'tor'.